emojiseed/bip-emojiseed/bip-emoji.rst

 Reference mapping files and validation scripts are available in the project repository:

-- JSON: `mapping.json`
-- CSV: `mapping.csv`
-- Markdown: `mapping.md`
+- 2048 BIP39 word-emoji-mapping (JSON): `word-emoji-mapping.json`
+- 2048 BIP39 word-emoji-mapping (CSV): `word-emoji-mapping.csv`
+- 2048 BIP39 word-emoji-mapping (MD): `word-emoji-mapping.md`

 A Python test suite validates the uniqueness, integrity, and completeness of the mapping.

 == Copyright ==

 This document is licensed under the BSD 3-Clause License.

+2025 Coperbyte ™️
+www.coperbyte.com